How to Use a Tailscale VPN for Remote Work and Travel

 Wireguard travel router DNS settings

-An awesome admin over on the GL.iNet forum created a super useful script to force a Tailscale update to the GL.iNet routers since the firmware’s Tailscale version is outdated (security flaw!).
+An awesome admin over on the GL.iNet forum created a super useful script to force a Tailscale update to the GL.iNet routers for cases where you may be limited on drive space.
+In most cases, the router's drive space should be fine.

 https://forum.gl-inet.com/t/script-update-tailscale-on-nearly-all-devices/37582